-All these resources are available free of charge, but if you like them and you want to make a financial contribution towards the work I do, then you’re welcome to donate an amount of your choice when you download something(s).
-Alternatively you can save yourself a little inconvenience and sign up for a monthly subscription of £2.50.
-If you do, I will email you each month with the longform article (please drop me a line if you subscribe, to confirm your email address).
+All these essays are available free of charge.
+If you like them and you feel able to make a financial contribution towards the work I do, then you’re welcome to donate an amount of your choice using the Paypal button below.
+You could even hit subscribe and for a monthly subscription of £2.50 I will email you each month with the latest article.

 The Apostle’s screed.

 The 45th President of the USA has amassed a core of vocal Christian supporters, among them are some of the most wealthy Church leaders in the country.
 This article takes a slightly sideways look at some of the contemporary proponents of Prosperity theology and one or two of their forebears, including the story of an extraordinary prayer duel – to the death.
 June 2019

 The Devil wears a Parka.

 Following on from my Lent email series ‘Sympathy for the Devil’, this is a slightly extended discussion of the idea of Satan, which takes an excursion to the seaside of 1964, and the battles between the Mods and the Rockers.
 May 2019

 Ajani: he who overcomes in the battle.